- 1 Guilt-Free Driving: A Lesson From History

 —Sharon Beder, The Public Relations Assault on Transport Sustainability

-Having made these general points, we now take a closer look at the actual logistics of tree-planting schemes.
+The following paragraphs take a closer look at the actual logistics of tree-planting schemes.
 Those who are interested in knowing still more details can find them in the Appendix.

 Problem One: Not Enough Land